DaHaCoder/danialhagemann.de/_notes/latex-physics.md

 date:           2025-01-13  15:00:00 +0200
 ---

-These is a brief summary of Do's and Don'ts when writing equations with $\LaTeX$ in physics. \\
+This is a brief summary of Do's and Don'ts when writing equations with $\LaTeX$ in physics. \\
 In advance: use the $\LaTeX$-packages

 • [`\usepackage{physics}`](https://ctan.mirror.norbert-ruehl.de/macros/latex/contrib/physics/physics.pdf)